horprogs/Just-validate/README.md

 </form>
 ```

-Next, let's add Just-validate to our layout and define some simple rules.
+Next, let's add JustValidate to our layout and define some simple rules.

-First, we should create the instance `new JustValidate('#form')` by passing a form selector as an argument.
+First, we should create the instance `new JustValidate('#form')` by passing a form selector, or the element as an argument.

 Second, we call `.addField()` with a field selector as the first argument and an array of rules as the second argument.